MiquelNasarre/FourierS2/README.md

 The constants up front are calculated for all the $\ell$ and $m$ values upon starting the program.
 Here we can explore the limitant factor that does not allow us to go further than $\ell=28$.
-For storing the values of any decimal number along the program we use _float_'s, this occupy $4$ Bytes in memory, and $8$ bits of them are used for storing the power of two, the smallest prower of two it can store is $-127$.
+For storing the values of any decimal number along the program we use _float_'s, this occupy $4$ Bytes in memory, and $8$ bits of them are used for storing the power of two.
+The smallest power of two it can store is $-127$.
 If we evaluate for example
 $K_{29}^{29}$ we obtain

 $$